Ricky Byrdsong: Personal life and death

 On July 2, 1999, while jogging near his Skokie, Illinois home with his son and daughter, ages 8 and 10, Byrdsong was shot by Benjamin Nathaniel Smith, a member of the white supremacist Creativity Movement who went on a shooting spree that killed one person and injured ten others.
 Byrdsong died four hours later on July 3 at Evanston Hospital.
 Smith was a disciple of Mathew Hale, the leader of Creativity Movement, and his shooting spree took place two days after Hale was denied a license to practice law in Illinois.
 According to eyewitnesses, Smith pulled alongside Byrdsong and shot him multiple times.
-Smith was never brought to trial because he committed suicide on July 4 after he crashed his car into a metal post during a high-speed chase in Southern Illinois.
+After Smith later shot and killed 26 year old Korean graduate student Won-Joon Yoon, Smith committed suicide on July 4 after he crashed his car into a metal post during a high-speed chase in Southern Illinois.

 Byrdsong and his wife, Sherialyn, had three children: Sabrina, Kelley and Ricky Jr.